 What is EAP and EAL?

-Equine Assisted Psychotherapy (EAP) incorporates horses experientially for emotional growth and learning.
+Equine Assisted Psychotherapy (EAP) incorporates horses experientially for mental and behavioral health therapy and personal development.
 It is a collaborative effort between a licensed therapist and a horse professional working with the clients and horses to address treatment goals.
 Because of its intensity and effectiveness, it is considered a short-term, or "brief" approach.

 EAP is experiential in nature.
 This means that participants learn about themselves and others by participating in activities with the horses, and then processing (or discussing) feelings, behaviors, and patterns.
 This approach has been compared to the ropes courses used by therapists, treatment facilities, and human development courses around the world.
 But EAP has the added advantage of utilizing horses, dynamic and powerful living beings.